theGreenJedi/archive_machine_learning/supervised_learning/Fine-tuning_AlexNet_using_Caltech101data/README.md

    * Adam

 There are two kinds of experiment.
 First, I compare results on basis of methods.
 Second, I compare the results on basis of parameters of each method.
 The modified code is only optimizer function part.
-The detail stroy is [here](https://1drv.ms/w/s!AllPqyV9kKUrgX92dNlz7PXWKKjk)
+The detail story is [here](https://1drv.ms/w/s!AllPqyV9kKUrgX92dNlz7PXWKKjk)

 ## Acknowledgement